 Why does the Organisation process personal data?

-The Organisation needs to process data to enter into an employment contract with you and to meet its obligations under your employment contract.
-For example, it needs to process your data to provide you with an employment contract, to pay you in accordance with your employment contract and to administer all the benefits, pension and insurance entitlements.
+The Organisation needs to process data to represent you for recruitment purposes.

 In some cases, the Organisation needs to process data to ensure that it is complying with its legal obligations.
-For example, it is required to check an employee's entitlement to work in NZ, to deduct tax, to comply with health and safety laws and to enable employees to take periods of leave to which they are entitled.
+For example, it is required to check a candidates entitlement to work in NZ.

-In other cases, the Organisation has a legitimate interest in processing personal data before, during and after the end of the employment relationship.

 The Organisation may also use your personal information in the following situations, which are likely to be rare: